Kirill486/my-dream-app/readme.md

 v 1.1.0 - styling
 v 1.2.0 - between sessions data storage

+v 2.0.0
+    1. critical bug fixes
+        * the same id bug
+        * done and saved time would change on toggle done in list
+    2. styling improvements, animation
+    3. since this version we'll be rewriting parts of the application using 3rd party libraries.

 ## Feature Pool

 * style the application - **V**